 For those over 5’11”, upgrading to the XT base (+$100) will deliver extra height range.
 Those over 6’2” can add 6” height extenders (+$59) to the XT base, an option only available on iMovR electric standing desks.

-iMovR has launched its latest standing desk line to take on the flurry of cheaply-made Asian-imports flooding the market.
-The Freedom Line is a series of high-performing all-American-made desks that is intended to succeed their UpStage line -- the Olympus, Uptown, and Upsilon models (check out the links for possible close-out specials until inventory runs out).
-While the latter desks utilize the high-quality, yet Asian-sourced UpStage base - and received 5-star reviews on Amazon and elsewhere - the newer Freedom desks employ a premium-quality American-made base at a price that's competitive with imports.
+The iMovR Energize desk line was launched to take on the flurry of cheaply-made Asian-imports flooding the market.
+It's part of the Freedom Line, a series of high-performing all-American-made desks that succeeded their UpStage line.
+While the latter desks utilized the high-quality, yet Asian-sourced UpStage base - and received 5-star reviews on Amazon and elsewhere - the newer Freedom desks employ a premium-quality American-made base at a price that's competitive with imports.
 The Energize desk is more affordable and more customizable than iMovR's line of premium Lander desks, which feature higher specs and other unique features.

 "The Most Configurable Standing Desk in the World"